-Because integrating experiences are usually preceded by times of waiting and quiet, people have difficulty pinpointing them.
-Also, we become impatient with waiting and instead of persevering the full time, we return to a previous stage.
+Because integrating experiences tend to be preceded by times of waiting and quiet, people have difficulty pinpointing them.
+Also, we become impatient with waiting, and instead of persevering the full time, we return to a previous stage.
 Then we find ourselves saying, "You know, it seems as if I've been at this point many times before."
 Well, of course we have!
-Each time that our impatience hinders the integration, we move into a stage where we have already been.
+Each time our impatience hinders the integration, we move into one of the former stages where we have already been.

 Think about your own journey and look carefully at those times when you wanted to give up and say, "It's not worth it" or "It will never happen to me."
-Now you see how important it was to have patience and wait out the discouragement with prayer and a calm spirit.
+Now you see how important it is to have patience and wait out the discouragement with prayer and a calm spirit.

-Scripture tells us we are to be perfect as God is perfect.
+Scripture tells us we are called to be perfect as God is perfect.
 As we discussed earlier, the word perfect as it is used in this context means together or integrated or whole.
 This puts perfection within reach; it is possible to be whole and at peace.
-Marian, a forty-two-year-old woman, tells how this stage of her journey involved developing a sense of self-worth.
+Marian, a forty-two-year-old woman, tells how this stage of her journey involved developing a sense of selfworth.
 In her journal she wrote: